Rakshith12345/java-spring-boot/README.md

 Go to your job → Configure

-Check ✅ “Discard old builds”
+Check ✅ “Discard old build”

 Set: